verifereum/funding/vyper/vyper-verified-compilation.md

 2. **Verified Compilation**: Projects like CompCert and CakeML have demonstrated the feasibility of verified compilation for conventional languages.
 Our work extends these techniques to the domain-specific challenges of smart-contract languages.

-3. **Smart Contract Verification**: Numerous tools exist for verifying properties of smart contracts (e.g., using Dafny, Z3), but these typically operate either reasoning directly at the bytecode level or use simplified models of execution disconnected from the real bytecode semantics.
+3. **Smart Contract Verification**: Numerous tools exist for verifying properties of smart contracts (e.g., using Dafny, Z3), but these typically operate by either reasoning directly at the bytecode level or use simplified models of execution disconnected from the real bytecode semantics.

 4. **Vyper Semantics**: Limited formal work exists on Vyper's semantics.
 Our project will provide the first comprehensive formalisation of the language.